 Create a handwashing station

 You can easily create a handwashing station with an extra 5-gallon water jug and a bottle of hand soap.
-On the other hand, if you really want to show off your glamping abilities you could opt for something like this portable sink.
-This portable sink is bond to make even seasoned glampers envious.
+On the other hand, if you really want to show off your glamping abilities, you could opt for something like this portable sink.
+This portable sink is bound to make even seasoned glampers envious.

 Don’t forget about showers

 Showering is definitely something you don’t want to forget about when glamping.
 There’s nothing that says glamping more than being able to take a hot shower when out in the woods.
 To be honest, this is my favorite part of our glamping setup.
-I love being able to just into a hot shower every couple of days and getting clean.
+I love being able to get into a hot shower every couple of days and get clean.

 We have created an awesome camping shower setup with Ozark Trail’s 2-room shower tent and a portable instant hot water heater.
 If you are in a campground where you have a water line, then that is all you’ll need.
 If you don’t have a water line, you’ll need to ensure you also have a way to pump water to the heater.